 Here you can find issues specific to how to perform certain functions on the iPad.

-Force quitting an app is typically only done when an app is unresponsive.
+Force quitting (or force closing) an app is typically only done when an app is unresponsive.
 For more information see the Apple support site.

 You can use Assistive Touch to mimic the iPad’s physical buttons if they are hard to reach or unresponsive.
 Learn more about Assistive Touch on Apple’s support site.